-- After adjusting for potential confounding factors, those with the lowest vitamin D levels (<6 ng/ml for men or <16.8 ng/ml for women) developed OH 1.18 times more often comparison than those with the highest vitamin D levels (56.8 ng/ml in men or 36.8 ng/ml).
+- After adjusting for potential confounding factors, those with the lowest vitamin D levels (6 ng/ml for men or

 - When the researchers stratified the results by gender, they found that the association between baseline vitamin D and the onset of OH was not significant among men.

 - In women, the association between vitamin D and the onset of OH was significant.
-Women with the lowest vitamin D levels developed OH 1.36 times more than women with the highest vitamin D levels over the 4.4 years.
+Women with the lowest vitamin D levels had a 36% increased risk of developing OH over the 4.4 years.